oschwengers/platon/README.md

 ## Input/Output

 ### Input
-Platon accepts draft genomes in fasta format.
-If contigs have been assembled with SPAdes, Platon is able to extract the coverage information stored in contigs names.
+Platon accepts draft assemblies in fasta format.
+If contigs have been assembled with SPAdes, Platon is able to extract the coverage information from the contigs names.

 ### Output
 Contigs classified as plasmid sequences are printed as tab separated values to